nodos-dev/docs/docs/index.md

 Right-click on node graph to display node list, create Thread and Sink nodes to execute your graphs and then you're ready for your journey!

 ![add-2-integers](https://github.com/nodos-dev/docs/blob/main/docs/images/Add2Integers.gif?raw=true "Add 2 integers")

+# System Requirements

+- **Operating System**: Windows 10 or later
+- **GPU**: The GPU driver should be supporting Vulkan 1.2 specs.
+- **Development Environment**: C++ compiler (e.g., MSVC), Shader compiler (for GLSL/HLSL)
+- **Dependencies**: Standard C++ libraries, Shader compilation tools

+# License

+Nodos is distributed under a custom license that is very permissive, even for commercial use.
+For detailed information, please refer to the LICENSE file included with the distribution.